 - beyond tellerrand – Founder

-- Smashing Media AG (Smashing Magazine & SmashingConf) – Board of Directors
+- Smashing Media AG (Smashing Magazine & SmashingConf) – Chairman of the supervisory board

 - Smashing Conference – Co-Founder